bananaml/serverless-template/README.md

 1. Edit `app.py` to load and run your model.
 2. Make sure to test with `test.py`!

-if deploying using Docker:

-3. Edit `download.py` (or the `Dockerfile` itself) with scripts download your custom model weights at build time.
+3. When ready to deploy, edit `download.py` (or the `Dockerfile` itself) with scripts download your custom model weights at build time, as well as requirements.txt with your pip packages.

 ## Move to prod: